 *Disclaimer: The insights in this article are based on the released CSRD Proposal and the Proposal for the CSRD Reporting Sustainability Standards.
 As these are proposals, CSRD information & requirements for companies can still be subject to change.

 1. What is the CSRD?

-The CSRD will improve and replace the current Non-Financial Reporting Directive (NFRD), which applies to approximately 12.000 organizations within the EU region.
+The Corporate Sustainability Reporting Directive, also CSRD, improves and replaces the current Non-Financial Reporting Directive (NFRD), which applies to approximately 12.000 organizations within the EU region.
 The NFRD explains the rules on disclosure of non-financial and diversity information for certain large companies- including sustainability reporting.

-The new CSRD, applies to a drastically larger scope of companies (50.000 companies more) across all sectors.
+The new CSRD applies to a drastically larger scope of companies (50.000 companies more than NFRD’s) across all sectors.
 Companies will have to publicly disclose detailed and transparent information on how sustainability issues:

 - What impacts they have on both people and the environment (inside-out perspective).

 The CSRD applies to all large companies governed by or stock listed in the EU law or established in an EU member state.
 It also applies to global businesses that have operations/ securities in Europe.
 Next to these criteria, companies have to meet at least two out of the following three requirements:

 - €40 million in net turnover;